3 years later Kelvin Temperature is still a mystery so we are reposting this article…

-When customers come to our showroom to see our LED lights one of the most common questions is about Kelvin temperature.
+Customers come to our showroom to see our LED lights and one of the most common questions is about Kelvin temperature.
 We often hear that buying a led light for the first time is like learning a new language.
 As we all know the customer is always right and yes it is a bit like learning a new language.
 We would like to offer our simple explanation of what kelvin temperature is and why it is important in choosing the right LED light for you application.